 Candidates applying to the studio art major (in collaboration with the School of the Museum of Fine Arts) are required to submit a portfolio in order to be considered for admission.
 Students applying for admission to any major or combined major within the Department of Art and Design are strongly recommended to submit a portfolio.
 You can find portfolio recommendations on the CAMD website

 Candidates applying to the music composition and technology major and the combined computer science and music composition and technology major are required to submit a portfolio in order to be considered for admission.
 Portfolios must include:

 - Three representative examples of your creative work in a form that best represents the project, including lead sheets of original songs or printed scores of original compositions or arrangements.
 Digital formats may include MIDI or digital audio files or URLs for websites that include original music or sounds.
 Audio recordings of compositions are highly recommended.
 Video recordings of live performances of your music are also acceptable.

 - A short statement explaining your involvement in the creation of the work.
 The statement should note whether you are the sole creator or a collaborator; the composer, arranger, or remixer; and whether you are performing the work on the recording(s).

-- A separate one-page statement describing your musical background, influences, and goals as well as why you think the music technology program is right for you.
+- A separate one-page statement describing your musical background, influences, and goals as well as why you think the music composition and technology program is right for you.

-Please visit the music technology’s website for more information.
+Please visit the music composition and technology’s website for more information.